isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 #### **A Place for Food, Too**

-Other than being a place for entertainment and recreation, as well as books and learning, Bras Basah was also well-known for its restaurants and cafes.
+Other than being a place for entertainment and recreation, as well as books and learning, Bras Basah was also well-known for its restaurants, coffee shops and cafes.
+Patronised by students and residents staying nearby,

 **Rendezvous (or Hock Lock Kee) Nasi Padang Restaurant**